slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - how to say no to an interview: i think i said already everthing about that subject.
 - how to say no to something else: i think i did already what i can do.
 - When people feel they have a choice, they «walk into your trap» that much more easily.
+- pay double and insist on ten times the quality. -- Naval Ravikant*

 > *'Zero-sum games tend towards conflict.
 Positive-sum games tend towards cooperation.' -- Naval Ravikant*
 > *'Negotiations are won by whoever cares less.' -- Naval Ravikant